cbellina-chwy/cloudwatch-log-aggregator/README.md

 Install `go` using brew: `brew install go`.

-Initialize the project: `go mod init cloudwatch-log-aggregator`
+Initialize the project: `go mod init cloudwatch-log-aggregator`.

-Resolve dependencies: `go mod tidy`
+Resolve dependencies: `go mod tidy`.

 Build the binaries by running the included build script: `./build.sh`.
-T

 This will create target binaries for Mac, Windows and Linux under the `binaries` folder.